l3-hpc/intro-computational-marine-sciences/macos.md

 conda activate ~/env_disl
 ```

-Need to use the same environment as binder, or else you will get different errors and not be able to troubleshoot.
+Need to use the same environment as binder, or else you will get different errors than students and will not be able to troubleshoot.

 Then to launch Jupyer notebook, to edit the Notebook, do
 ```